Skip to main content

 Salto provides three mechanisms for specifying how records are matched across environments.
 Let’s review the three mechanisms at a high-level first, followed by an in-depth explanation of each.

-In this mechanism, you must create a cpq_external_id__c field on every CPQ object that you want to manage with Salto.
-You are responsible for populating this field with a unique value.
-Salto will then use the value in this field to match records across environments.
+This mechanism relies on a dedicated external ID field for every CPQ object that you want to manage with Salto.
+This field must be populated with a unique value (our customer success team can help you with this - please reach out).
+Salto will then use the value of this field to match records across environments.

 Use a field-value-based ID